Dofollow Blog Commenting Netiquette vs a Barbecue Party

 Check out these simple rules of blog commenting netiquette, they might not apply everywhere but they will help you not be thrown out at SEO 2.0 and in other places probably too.

-- A barbecue party is not a trade fair, you do not wear your name plate on your lapel.
+6. A barbecue party is not a trade fair, you do not wear your name plate on your lapel.
 You just introduce yourself, that’s enough.
-So skip the additional signature.
+Please skip the additional signature.

 Did I forget something?
-Probably, feel free to add your take on the subject of blog commenting etiquette and barbecue parties in the comments below ;-)
+Probably, feel free to add your take on the subject of blog commenting netiquette and barbecue parties in the comments below ;-)

 Introduce yourself and be nice to the other guests.
 You don’t want to act rude on a party, do you?
 Just enjoy yourself and be friendly.